commercetools/commercetools-sunrise-java/ONBOARDING.md

 <!-- end common/logo.hbs -->
 ```

 With that, you are ready to start modifying the template.
-For example, let's replace the logo image for a simple text:
+For example, let's replace the logo image with a simple text:

 ```hbs
 <!-- start common/logo.hbs -->